dekoza/mtgpl/PLS.rst

 :mtgtip:`Dralnu's Pet<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/d/cd5f4daf-7b54-4425-a93a-19532dfb83ca.jpg?1562938400|https://scryfall.com/card/pls/23/dralnus-pet?utm_source=api>`
    Kicker—|mana_2|\ |mana_b|, Discard a creature card.
 (You may pay |mana_2|\ |mana_b| and discard a creature card in addition to any other costs as you cast this spell.)

-   If Dralnu's Pet was kicked, it enters the battlefield with flying and with X +1/+1 counters on it, where X is the discarded card's converted mana cost.
+   If Dralnu's Pet was kicked, it enters the battlefield with flying and with X +1/+1 counters on it, where X is the discarded card's mana value.

 :mtgtip:`Ertai's Trickery<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/4/544e3575-9fb6-41f7-a4e6-f8460dfae344.jpg?1562912607|https://scryfall.com/card/pls/24/ertais-trickery?utm_source=api>`